 There is no universal answer.
 As each business operates uniquely, the frequency of lending and borrowing compared to incoming revenue can be dramatically different across industries and businesses.
 A starting rule of thumb is to check at least once each quarter.
 Many businesses might prefer to check monthly.
-More often than that is likely unnecessary.
+Doing so more often than that is likely unnecessary.

 Business credit scores don't look like personal credit scores.
-A perfect business score is 100.
-By most standards, anything above 80 is in the good range and will get you favorable interest rates.
-An 80 means you pay on time but there are some imperfections in your credit history.
-From 50-79, you are in the "good" range: You pay all of your bills, but some are late.
-Dropping below 50 will set off red flags and impact your ability to borrow money.
+A perfect business score is 100, meaning you usually pay 30 days early.
+A 90 means you pay 20 days early, and an 80 means you pay right on time.
+By most standards, 80 and above is the very good range and will get you favorable interest rates.
+If your score is between 50 and 79, you are in the good or fair range: You pay all of your bills, but some are late.
+Anything below 50 will set off red flags and impact your ability to borrow money.

 Does closing a business credit card affect your credit score?